bonner/MortgageCalculator/README.md

        15%-19.99% 1.8%
        20%+ N/A

-For /payment-amount the down payment must be at least 5% of first $500k plus 10% of any amount above $500k (So $50k on a $750k mortgage).
+For _/payment-amount_, the down payment must be at least 5% of first $500k plus 10% of any amount above $500k (So $50k on a $750k mortgage).

-For /payment-amount and /mortgage-amount the amortization period can be within 5 to 25 years.
-The valid payment schedules are: Weekly, biweekly, monthly.
+For _/payment-amount_ and _/mortgage-amount_, the amortization period can be within 5 to 25 years.
+Valid payment schedules are: Weekly, biweekly, monthly.

-For /morgage-amount if the down payment is included its value is added to the maximum mortgage returned.
+For _/morgage-amount_, if the down payment is included its value is added to the maximum mortgage returned.

 Documentation can be viewed at http://localhost:8081/swagger-ui.html#!/mortgage-calculator-controller once the application is running.

-A postman collection is also available in Mortgage Calculator.postman_collection.json that demonstrates API usage.
+A postman collection is also available in _Mortgage Calculator.postman_collection.json_ that demonstrates API usage.

 The API is currently publicly available at https://mortgage-calculator-96513.herokuapp.com, API documentation is at https://mortgage-calculator-96513.herokuapp.com/swagger-ui.html.

-##Prerequisites:
-		1. Java 1.8 or above (10.0.2)
-		2. Latest version of Maven (3.6.1)
-		3. Latest version of Docker (18.09.2)
+The EclEmma eclipse plugin was used to calculate test coverage, currently coverage of the MortgageCalculator class is >98%.

+## Prerequisites:
+* Java 10.0.2
+* Maven 3.6.1
+* Docker 18.09.2
-		4. If you are NOT using a Linux machine, you will need a virtualized server.
+* If you are NOT using a Linux machine, you will need a virtualized server.
 Visit https://www.virtualbox.org/wiki/Downloads for Download and install

-##Building
+## Building

 Follow the below steps in sequence.